davidk/PanaPIR/README.md

 ![Panasonic PIR breakout board - bottom](pictures/back_side_white_pir_bottom.png)

-## Board notes

-* The \* on the front and back of the board denote the ground pin of the sensor.
-On the EKMB1303112 and EKMC1601111, this is indicated by a filled-in gold area around the pin.

 ## Fabrication

 The simplest way is to just [click through to this shared project on OSHPark's site](http://oshpark.com/shared_projects/VIIMKRcy).
 You'll get three boards with purple soldermask.